vlang/vtl/static/DOCS.md

 We use VSL as backend for some functionalities and [VSL](https://github.com/vlang/vsl) links with existent libraries written in C and Fortran, such as OpenBLAS and LAPACK.
 These existing libraries have been fundamental for the development of high-performant simulations over many years.
 We believe that it is nearly impossible to rewrite these libraries in native V and at the same time achieve the same speed delivered by them.

 VTL requires VSL's OpenBLAS and LAPACKE wrappers.
-If you wish you to use vtl without these, the `vtl.num` module will still function as normal.
+If you wish you to use vtl without these, the `vtl` module will still function as normal.

 Follow this [install instructions](https://github.com/vlang/vsl#install-vsl-locally) at VSL docs in order to install VSL with all needed dependencies.